Kevin Winterbottom: Early life

 Winterbottom was born in Pretoria, Transvaal Province, South Africa.
 He attended Pretoria Boys High School where he matriculated in 1972.

 Service and fatal accident

 Winterbottom joined the SAAF in 1973, entering Officer and Pilot training.
 He was serving with 4 Squadron at the time of his death.

 On the morning of 9 June 1976, Winterbottom was piloting Atlas MB326 km Impala Mk II #1022.
 While making his approach to land at Waterkloof Air Force Base an engine failure due to a bird strike left him with no thrust and insufficient altitude to reach the airfield.
 His options were to eject and risk the aircraft crashing with possible casualties in the suburban areas of Waterkloof or Monument Park in Pretoria, or to remain with his aircraft and guide it away from populated areas.
-He chose the latter, steering his aircraft to crash in a small deserted recreation park where he was killed instantly on impact.
+He chose the latter, steering his aircraft to crash into a small deserted recreation park where he was killed instantly on impact.

 Winterbottom's ashes were scattered at the SAAF Memorial.